 Doctoral Plan of Study Requirement

-The student’s adviser and supervisory committee will work with the student to define an appropriate plan of study that meets all degree requirements, including any prerequisite or preparatory work and a core set of courses as required and specified by each specialty area.
+The student’s faculty advisor and supervisory committee will work with the student to define an appropriate plan of study that meets all degree requirements, including any prerequisite or preparatory work and a core set of courses as required and specified by each specialty area.
 After approval by the department, the PhD Plan of Study is submitted to the Graduate School for final approval.
-All doctoral students must have a completed Plan of Study approved by the Graduate School no later than the semester during which the student will complete 30 semester hours of UA and/or transfer credit for the doctoral degree.
-Otherwise, a "hold" may be placed on future registration.
+All doctoral students must have a completed plan of study approved by the graduate school.

 Comprehensive Examinations